How to Cut and Roast Spaghetti Squash Boats

 • Spaghetti Squash is a versatile gourd full of vitamin C and minerals.

-• The ‘noodles’ or strands have a slightly sweet taste yet are neutral in flavour, so you can mix them with any sauce, seasonings or gravies.
-You might like to try spaghetti squash to make Buttery Gruyere Spaghetti Squash.
+• The flesh strands have a slightly sweet taste yet are neutral in flavour, so that you can mix them with any sauce, seasonings, or gravies.
+You can easily try it in my Buttery Gruyere Spaghetti Squash recipe.

 Is Spaghetti Squash Low Carb?